ska-telescope/ska-itf-te/README.md

 # ska-mid-itf Readme

 Welcome to the Mid ITF Tests project.
 Here you can find methods to connect to hosts in the Mid Integration Test Facility (ITF) network, System Under Test (SUT) and Test Equipment (TE), as well as tests (BDD and python tests) and scripts for interacting with the SUT and TE.

 Control can be done using Taranta Dashboards and Jupyter Notebooks.
 Spectrum Analyser.

 ## Run Binderhub

 Use this icon to launch a Jupyter Notebook (using Binderhub) in the ITF: [![Binder](https://10.164.0.3/binderhub/badge_logo.svg)](https://10.164.0.3/binderhub/v2/gh/ska-telescope/ska-mid-itf/HEAD)

 ## Makefile for SW server access

 A subset of the makefile commands available in the [Deploy Mid ITF](https://gitlab.com/ska-telescope/sdi/ska-cicd-deploy-mid-itf) have been added to the resources folder.

-#### PRO TIP: ALWAYS ADD ` --dry` TO THE END OF A MAKE COMMAND IF YOU WANT TO SEE WHAT IT IS GOING TO TRY TO DO.
+***PRO TIP: ALWAYS ADD `--dry` TO THE END OF A MAKE COMMAND IF YOU WANT TO SEE WHAT IT IS GOING TO TRY TO DO.***

 ### Prerequisites

 #### VPN

-You need to be on the SKAO ITF VPN (connect via AnyConnect client) - see instructions in https://confluence.skatelescope.org/display/SE/Connect+to+the+Mid+ITF+VPN
+You need to be on the SKAO ITF VPN (connect via AnyConnect client) - see instructions in <https://confluence.skatelescope.org/display/SE/Connect+to+the+Mid+ITF+VPN>.

 #### Make variables

 You need to set one `make` variable in order to use your own access pattern.
 Do that with this command, substituting `<your-initials>` with your initials which are also the foldernames under `resources/users/`:

 ```
-$ echo ME=<your-initials> >> resources/users/UserProfile.mak
+echo ME=<your-initials> >> resources/users/UserProfile.mak
 ```

 Test if this worked, by verifying your name shows up when you ask that existential question:

 ```
 $ make whoami
     b.lunsky
 ```

 ## Copy the KUBECONFIG file

 The KUBECONFIG file enables access to the cluster resources.
 You'll need it to inspect deployments, or to *start an iTango session* (see below).
-You can get the KUBECONFIG from the CI pipeline of your deployment - follow the instructions on https://confluence.skatelescope.org/display/SE/%5BAT-474%5D+-+Demo+how+to+continue+developing+ITF+Test+Equipment+charts.
+You can get the KUBECONFIG from the CI pipeline of your deployment - follow the instructions on <https://confluence.skatelescope.org/display/SE/%5BAT-474%5D+-+Demo+how+to+continue+developing+ITF+Test+Equipment+charts>.
 You could also try `make copy-kubeconfig` if you feel brave.

 ## Run iTango

 Use a Make target to run iTango:

 ```
-$ make k8s-interactive
+make k8s-interactive
 ```

 This normally takes a while.
 You can alternatively use the following instructions (slightly more advanced):

 ## Inspect the cluster resources

 Ensure you have [k9s](https://k9scli.io/topics/install/) installed, and that remote access to the SW host is established.

 You can run the `k9s` app with the correct KUBECONFIG loaded and pointing at your desired namespace, all in one go, with the `make` command:

 ```
-$ make k9s
+make k9s
 ```

 If the above target succeeded, you should be looking at something like this:

 ```
 Context: minikube                                 <?> Help                                                                                               ____  __.________
  Cluster: minikube                                                                                                                                       |    |/ _/   __   \______